Hero background

 FAQs

-During your stay in Monduli, you will live at the programme centre, located within a school campus surrounded by mountains and nature.
-The accommodation is simple with essential comforts, designed to give you an authentic experience in close contact with the local community.
-Rooms are shared (2–6 people), lockable, and come with beds and bed linen provided.
-Bathrooms are shared: in some cases you will find hot showers, while at other times you may need to heat the water using the bucket method.
+During your stay in Monduli you'll live at the project centre, hosted within a school campus surrounded by mountains and nature.
+The accommodation is simple and no-frills, set up to give you a grounded experience close to the local community.
+Rooms are shared (2–6 people), lockable, with beds and linen provided.
+Bathrooms are shared: showers sometimes have hot water, other times you'll heat water using a bucket.

-The shared spaces are the heart of volunteer life: a large garden where you can relax, communal dining areas, and evenings organised by the staff with games, barbecues, and group activities.
-Mosquito nets are not provided, so we recommend bringing your own.
-Laundry is done by hand, with buckets and brushes available, but it can also become a moment of connection with the other participants.
+The common areas are the heart of life at the centre: a big garden to relax in, shared spaces for meals and evening activities run by the staff (games, barbecues and group nights).
+Mosquito nets aren't provided, so we'd suggest bringing your own.
+Laundry is by hand, with buckets and brushes available, but it can also be a nice moment to chat with the other volunteers.

-Meals are prepared directly by the local team and include three meals a day on weekdays and two at weekends.
-The cuisine is typically Tanzanian, based on rice, potatoes, maize, bananas, and fresh vegetables, with meat- or legume-based dishes.
+Meals are prepared by the local team and include three meals a day on weekdays and two at weekends.
+The food is typically Tanzanian, based on rice, potatoes, maize, bananas and fresh vegetables, with meat or pulses.
 Drinking water and tea are always available.

-The centre is in a convenient and safe location: just a short walk away you will find small shops, markets, local eateries, pharmacies, and even a hospital.
-For anything more extensive, the town of Arusha is about an hour away and can be reached easily by local minibuses (dala-dala).
-There you will find shopping centres, cinemas, restaurants, and the chance to organise safaris or excursions to nearby national parks.
+The location is convenient and safe: a few minutes away you'll find small shops, markets, local eateries, pharmacies and a hospital.
+For anything bigger, the city of Arusha is about an hour away on the local minibuses (dala-dala), with shopping centres, cinemas, restaurants and the option to organise safaris or trips into the nearby parks.

 - 3 meals a day on weekdays, 2 at weekends